MatuKahsay/CrossCommC2/README.md

 Contributions are welcome.
 Please submit pull requests or issues through the project's GitHub page.
 License

-This project is licensed under [LICENSE NAME].
+This project is licensed under MIT LICENSE.
 Please see the LICENSE file for more details.